stevenewald/low-latency/README.md

 # Low Latency League

-Welcome to the low latency league!
-This is an internal NUFT challenge to see who can make the fastest matching engine.
+Welcome to the Low Latency League — NUFT’s internal challenge to build the fastest matching engine.

-# Testing
+## Testing

-The premise is simple: optimize the provided matching engine.
-Your submission must pass all tests (`make test`) to be considered.
+Your job is simple: optimize the provided engine.
+Your code **must pass all tests** (`make test`) to qualify.

-# Benchmarking
+## Benchmarking

-Submit your submission for benchmarking via scholes.
-There is a live leaderboard, but you can choose to remain anonymous.
+Submit your code for benchmarking through *scholes*.
+A live leaderboard tracks results — you can choose to stay anonymous.

-Benchmarks will call your orderbook functions (add, remove, match, etc).
-They are designed to somewhat reflect real world conditions.
-For example, during times of high volatility, we may see XYZ finish this.
+Benchmarks simulate realistic trading conditions.
+For example, during high volatility, you may see XYZ spike.

-# Guidelines
+## Guidelines

-1. Anything *within reason* is allowed.
-There are no preset memory limits, limited libraries, etc. I trust you to use your judgement.
-Adding libraries like Abseil is fine, 5G memory usage is fine, but rewriting in Rust and using 64G memory is not.
+1. Anything *reasonable* is fair game.
+There are no strict memory limits or library restrictions.
+Add Abseil?
+Sure.
+Use 5GB RAM?
+Fine.
+Rewriting in Rust with 64GB?
+Not fine.
-2. You cannot change function signatures in engine.hpp.
-Anything else is fine.
+2. You **must not** change any function signatures in `engine.hpp`.
+Everything else is open.
-3. Please don't try to break things (particularly the leaderboard).
-Use your judgement
+3. Don’t try to break things (especially the leaderboard).
+Use common sense.